vseryakov/backendjs/README.md

   Some config options may be kept in the DNS TXT records and every time a instance is started it will query the local DNS for such parameters.
 Only a small subset of all config parameters support DNS store.
 To see which parmeteres can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

-# Backend framework development (Mac OS X, developers)
+# Backend library development (Mac OS X, developers)

 * for DB drivers and ImageMagick to work propely it needs some dependencies to be installed: